The Sound Track

 Lynch, on the other hand, is anti-life.
 Not that his films aren’t hugely enjoyable and laugh- out-loud funny.
 Nevertheless, like the parents in Eraserhead, procreation begets monstrosity.
 You don’t want to bring a child into David Lynch’s world.

 In short, a Felliniesque evening at the Sand Dollar is more pleasurable Lynchian evening,

 I’m not making this up.
 During the Krushtones’ first set, I witnessed the departure of one of Charleston’s wealthiest septuagenarians and his seeing-eye trophy wife.
 She, a blonde, a head taller and thirty years younger, held his hand mommy-like as she led him through the throng.
 As they were leaving, three female dwarves dressed to the nines flowed past them and took their place at the corner of the stage.
 I repeat, I’m not making this up.

 Lynchian or Felliniesque?

-If Johnny Mac had been playing that night, a man deeply in love with the sound of his own guitar, or Jeannie Wiggins, trapped in the wrong gender, thumping serviceable rock to her adoring groupies, the karma might have darkened the brain chemistry that ultimately determines the existential nature of my world.
+If Johnny Mac had been playing that night, a man deeply in love with the sound of his own guitar, or Jeannie Wiggins, thumping serviceable rock to her adoring groupies, the karma might have darkened the brain chemistry that ultimately determines the existential nature of my world.
 However, with the Krushtones on stage, beaming, jumping, singing “Lady Madonna,” the positive vibration was infectious.
 Even the stern-faced bouncer who looks like the promotional US Marine of recruitment commercials cracked a smile.

 Too bad the Krushtones were too young to play at Altamont.